gerkim62/icampus-grades-scraper/README.md

-# iCampus Grades Scraper - Download the grades of everyone in UEAB
+# iCampus Grades Scraper - Download the grades of everyone

 <!-- Disclaimer -->